Home » Food and Drinks » Easy Basic Chaffle Recipe

 You can add other ingredients to change the texture and flavor.
 Here are some I use:

 Before you start, you need to have a waffle maker.
-If you don’t have one, I highly recommend getting the one I have.
-All of the major stores carry it, and you can also order it from Amazon.
+If you don’t have one, I highly recommend getting the Dash that’s available in stores and online.

 Then, crack your egg into a small mixing bowl.
 Whip it up until the yolk and white are well mixed.